-Just two multinational pharmaceutical manufacturers have been selected to supply drugs to 11 major Chinese cities, as a government pilot program designed to glean lower drug prices goes into effect.
+Just two multinational pharmaceutical manufacturers have been selected to supply drugs to 11 major Chinese cities, as a government pilot program designed to glean lower drug prices in China goes into effect.

 Under the new government program, drug manufacturers have been invited since December to bid for contracts to supply 31 drugs to public medical institutions in the eleven cities.
 The winner selected in each of the categories — from cholesterol and high-blood pressure medications to allergy and cancer treatments — then becomes the sole supplier of its product across the board in the cities.

 To date, most of the pharmaceuticals selected in the bidding process have been produced by Chinese firms.
 Many multinational companies have opposed the plan, citing the pressure the intense price competition puts on product quality, safety, and their bottom lines.

 The 11 cities participating in the pilot project are Beijing, Tianjin, Shanghai, Chongqing, Shenyang, Dalian, Xiamen, Guangzhou, Shenzhen, Chengdu, and Xi’an.